Ashot Hovhannisian: Early life

-In 1913 he returned to Shusha, his birthplace, where he taught German and history at the local Armenian seminary.
-In 1914, he moved to Vagharshapat at the suggestion of Catholicos Gevorg V and began teaching political economy, Latin, German and history at the Gevorgian Seminary, the primary educational institution of the Armenian Apostolic Church.
+In 1913, he returned to Shusha, his birthplace, where he taught German and history at the local Armenian seminary.
+In 1914, he moved to Vagharshapat (Echmiadzin) at the suggestion of Catholicos Gevorg V and began teaching political economy, Latin, German and history at the Gevorgian Seminary, the primary educational institution of the Armenian Apostolic Church.
 At the seminary, he propagated social-democratic ideas among the students, including Anastas Mikoyan and Aghasi Khanjian, who later became prominent communists.